Planning-Inspectorate/osom-guide/src/the-executive-team.md

 ## Establish, decommission, assess, alter, and hold services accountable

-A key role of the executive is to establish services; conduct assessments on them as they progress from discovery to alpha, alpha to beta, and beta to live; disband the services when no longer needed, and hold the managers of those services accountable throughout the [service lifecycle](/osom-guide/service-lifecycle).
+A key role of the OCDIO is to establish services; conduct assessments on them as they progress from discovery to alpha, alpha to beta, and beta to live; disband the services when no longer needed, and hold the managers of those services accountable throughout the [service lifecycle](/osom-guide/service-lifecycle).

 ### Establish Services

-The Executive [establishes a service](/osom-guide/establishing-a-new-service/) by publishing a [Service Contract](/osom-guide/service-contract), allocating a budget and appointing a Service Manager for the service.
+The OCDIO [establishes a service](/osom-guide/establishing-a-new-service/) by publishing a [Service Contract](/osom-guide/service-contract), allocating a budget and appointing a Service Manager for the service.
 Typically, a new service will start the service lifecycle in discovery and progress through alpha and beta where the contract and how it is delivered will be refined until it is live.

 In some instances - for example, as OSOM is adopted in an existing organisation - a service contract may be written for a service that already exists.
 In this case, the service may not progress through the service lifecycle as normal, but in all other respects should be governed as any other service.